-Whenever I get asked the question, “what do you do?”, I know that I’m about to enter into a conversation — or potentially a monologue — rather than just giving a quick response.
-It would be so wonderful if people would understand what I do as quickly as they understood “I am a teacher”, or “a counselor”, or “an accountant.”
-But when I reply, “I’m a doula”, I begin to prepare myself to give my explanation.
+Whenever I get asked the question, “what do you do?”
+I know that I’m about to enter into a conversation — or potentially a monologue — rather than just giving a quick response.
+It would be wonderful if people understood what I do as quickly as they understand “I am a teacher,” or “a counselor,” or “an accountant.”
+But when I reply, “I’m a doula,” I begin to prepare myself to give my explanation.

 What is a doula?

 The word “doula” — pronounced ‘doo-la’ — is an ancient Greek word meaning ‘woman servant, caregiver, or a woman who serves.’
-More recently it is used to refer to a trained and experienced professional who provides continuous physical, emotional and informational support to the mother and her partner during pregnancy, labor, childbirth and their postpartum journey.
+More recently, it refers to a trained and experienced professional who provides continuous physical, emotional and informational support to the mother and her partner during pregnancy, labor, childbirth, and their postpartum journey.

-The role of a doula has also evolved into other areas of life and there are now more specialities in doula care.
+A doula’s role has also evolved, and there are now more specialties available in doula care.
 There are:

-- Antepartum Doulas support pregnant women who have been placed on bed-rest or who are in a high-risk or high-stress pregnancy situations.
+- Antepartum Doulas support pregnant women placed on bed rest or in high-risk or high-stress pregnancy situations.